RISC-OS-Community/RISC-OS-Community/README.md

 Read the Example Repository instructions you can find [here](https://github.com/RISC-OS-Community/ExampleRepository)

 ## How do to join?
-take a project and read the Contributing guide lines (instructions to join are there).
+Take a project and read the Contributing guide lines (instructions to join are there).
 Before you decide to join make sure you have read and accept the Code of Conduct which we all have to follow to ensure a safe and happy community :)

 Thanks for reading and for your interest in Open Source and RISC OS!